citp/privacy-policy-historical/f/fa/fam/famo.us.md

 * * *

-**Registration Data** – This is the data you enter when you register for the Services.
+**Registration Data** â€“ This is the data you enter when you register for the Services.

 * * *

-**How we collect Registration Data.** We collect information about you when you register for the Services on this site or otherwise or complete forms for optional programs or surveys (“Registration Data”).
+**How we collect Registration Data.** We collect information about you when you register for the Services on this site or otherwise or complete forms for optional programs or surveys (â€œRegistration Dataâ€).
 Registration Data may include, but is not limited to, your name, email address, gender, age, physical address, and phone number.
 You can choose not to provide us with this information.
 However, some of our features rely on this information and your experience of the Services may be affected by omitting this information.
 In addition, we (or our third-party credit card or payment processor on our behalf) will collect Registration Data including your credit card number or account information when you subscribe to and pay for the Services.

 **How we use Registration Data.** We use this information to identify Users of the Site and Services and to improve the Site and Services.
 We keep Registration Data related to your account in a database for future reference, as needed.

 * * *

-**Credentials** – This information identifies you as a real person, with a real name and a real way to contact you.
+**Credentials** â€“ This information identifies you as a real person, with a real name and a real way to contact you.

 * * *

-**How we collect Credentials.** We collect information about you when you register for or log into the Services by logging into an account that you have with third parties, including social networking services (“SNS”) including, but not limited to Google, Github, Facebook, and Twitter.
+**How we collect Credentials.** We collect information about you when you register for or log into the Services by logging into an account that you have with third parties, including social networking services (â€œSNSâ€) including, but not limited to Google, Github, Facebook, and Twitter.
 When you sign up for the Services for the first time by using an SNS sign-in, we collect the credentials about you that you make available in your privacy settings within that SNS.

 **How we use Credentials.** When you register for the Services using an SNS sign-in, we use your credentials to identify you and to build out your account.
 When you log into the Services through an SNS, we use those credentials to log you into your account on the Services.